IvanDLar/MOVU-Docs/wiki/User Stories.md

 ---
 ---
-## **US23 - Encryption in motion**
+## **US23 - Encryption in transit**

 **As a** super admin **I want** to ensure that while the users is sending all the documents and sensitive infarmation will be correctly encrypted (https) **to be able** to gurarantee that no intruder who could intercept the messages could understand its meanings.

 **Verification**

-- During the data transfer from the users to Movu Webpage, all information has to be sented by security protocols (HTTPS)
+- V231 During the data transfer from the users to Movu Webpage, all information has to be sented by security protocols (HTTPS)

 **Priority:** Very High